User Guide

 - A signed Declaration on Honour (DoH).

-2. Initiating Registration
+2. Initiating registration

 - Access the Platform's website, locate the registration section.